RemDee13/TZMate/README.md

 - Open Notification Center, choose Edit Widgets, and search for `TZ Mate`.
 - Clean the build folder and rebuild if the widget is still missing.
 - Make sure both `TZMate` and `TZMateWidgetExtension` use the same Development Team.
-- Make sure both targets have App Groups enabled with `group.com.remdee.tzmate`.
+- Make sure both targets have App Groups enabled with.

 ## Privacy